 - Using specialized software

-All services companies strive for profitability.
-Despite this fact, surprisingly few organizations actually follow through with measuring project level financials, resulting in uncertainty as to if the project was actually profitable or not.
+All service companies strive for profitability.
+Despite this fact, surprisingly few organizations actually follow through with measuring project-level financials, resulting in uncertainty as to whether the project was actually profitable or not.

 Project profitability, in its simplest form, can be calculated by looking at the difference between Project Revenue and Project Costs.

-The challenging part is in tracking the project level financials that will give you a clear picture as to how much money was spent versus how much was billed for.
+The challenging part is tracking the project-level financials that will give you a clear picture as to how much money was spent versus how much was billed for.

 Learn more about project financials in our Ultimate Guide to Project Finances.